-The UN Global Compact Network UK’s Business & Human Rights Summit will be an interactive digital event featuring a series of discussions over the course of two days, 30-31 March 2021.
-We will be bringing business representatives together with top leaders from the United Nations, the UK Government, and civil society to progress, shape, and showcase how businesses are addressing salient human rights issues in 2021.
+The UN Global Compact Network UK’s Business & Human Rights Summit was an interactive digital event featuring a series of discussions over the course of two days, 30-31 March 2021.
+We brought business representatives together with top leaders from the United Nations, the UK Government, and civil society to progress, shape, and showcase how businesses are addressing salient human rights issues in 2021.

 30 March - Day 1